Click below for course descriptions:

 This course explores the role of interviewing as an essential audit tool for gathering information, especially audit evidence.
 It explains the basic principles of successful interviewing.
 It demonstrates techniques for planning, conducting and following up interviews carried out in-person or remotely using virtual video or audio conferencing capabilities.
 Finally, it shares strategies for dealing successfully with potentially difficult situations and interviewees that auditors occasionally encounter.
 Participants will improve their abilities to manage difficult conversations, including for suddenly difficult circumstances when auditors need to “think on their feet”.

 This course revisits the importance of effective writing and provides participants with the opportunity to analyze and critique writing samples.
-It reviews key principles that apply to all writing, including reports, memos and emails.
+It reviews key principles that apply to all writing, including audit reports, memos, and emails.

 Almost everyone has to make presentations at some point in their business and personal lives.
-The presentations may be short or long, formal or informal, prepared in advance or improvised on the spot.
-Audiences may be big or small, friendly or challenging.
+The presentations may be short or long, formal, or informal, prepared in advance or improvised on the spot.
+Audiences may be big or small, friendly, or challenging.
 The stakes may be high or low.
 Whatever the circumstances, there are steps that first-time presenters and experienced veterans can take to develop and deliver better presentations with more confidence and greater success.
 Master the art of delivering highly effective presentations.